gagolews/clustering-benchmarks/.devel/sphinx/weave/external-validity-measures.md

 ```
 ::::

 ### Pair Sets Index

 If the symmetry property is required, the pair sets index
-{cite}`psi` can be used as partition similarity score.
+{cite}`psi` can be used as a partition similarity score.
-In the case of partitions of the same cardinalities it reduces to:
+In the case of partitions of the same cardinalities, it reduces to:

 $$
 \mathrm{PS}(\mathbf{C}) =